How Much Does SEO Cost in the UK? [2026 Pricing Guide]

 2. Website Size and Current Health

 A brand new website with little content and no backlinks will require more basic work than an established one.
-SEO audits, technical cleanups, and on-page optimisation take time -- and time is a cost factor.
+An SEO audit, technical cleanups, and on-page optimisation take time -- and time is a cost factor.

 3. Business Goals and Target Market